Last major update of this file: 3 July 2021

 19 June 1998: David Grodin signed from AS Saint-Étienne.
 He only played one league game with Arsenal and went on a series of loans before being sold to the last of these: Dunfermline.

 19 June 2001: Gio van Bronckhorst signed from Rangers for £8.5m.
-He played 42 games for Arsenal before going on loan then permanently to Barcelona.
-He ended his playing career with Feyenoord with whom he then moved into management.
+He played 42 games for Arsenal before going on loan, then transferring permanently, to Barcelona.
+He ended his playing career with Feyenoord with whom he then moved into management leaving them in 2019.

 20 June 1949: Ronnie Rooke transferred to Crystal Palace to become player-manager.
 After Palace Ronnie became player manager of Bedford Town, and later worked as a porter at Luton Airport, dying of lung cancer in 1985 aged 73.

 20 June 1966: Bertie Mee became Arsenal manager.
-After the experience of taking a very high profile ex-footballer as manager, Arsenal sought to repeat the success of Tom Whittaker by promoting their physiotherapist.
+After the experience of taking a very high profile ex-footballer as manager, Arsenal sought to repeat the success of Tom Whittaker by promoting the club’s physiotherapist.

 20 June 1984: Dave Madden was transferred to Charlton after making just two league appearances.
 His career subsequently took him to Los Angeles, Reading, Crystal Palace and Maidstone.

 20 June 1987: Ian Allinson released to Stoke City.
-After further moves to Luton and Colchester, Ian has subsequently had a career managing in non-league football, including notably at Boreham Wood, where his connection with Arsenal continued.
+After further moves to Luton and Colchester, Ian subsequently had a career managing in non-league football, including notably at Boreham Wood, where his connection with Arsenal continued.
 In February 2019, he was inducted into the Colchester United Hall of Fame

 20 June 1987: Frank Boulton died.
 Having left Arsenal he played for Derby in 1938/9 but missed out on their Cup Final appearance due to injury.
 He played for Swindon Town from 1946 to 1950 before moving on to Crystal Palace and then Bedford Town.